bbuchsbaum/colorplane/README.md

 <img src="man/figures/README-example-2.png" width="100%" />

-We can also blend colors using alpha compisition.
+We can also blend colors using alpha composition.
 Here we simply give all colors a greenish tint to demonstrate color blending.

 ``` r